glycerine/tmframe/README.md

        The next message's primary word will commence after the UCOUNT bytes that follow the UDE.

+       If UCOUNT is > 0, then the payload of bytes must include a 0 byte as its last value.
+This assists in languages bindings (e.g. C) where strings need a terminating zero byte.

   EVTNUM => a 21-bit signed two's-compliment integer capable
        of expressing values in the range [-(2^20), (2^20)-1].